 Is it ever too soon to start your child at an AMI Montessori school?
 Well, you won’t be taking your newborn straight from the hospital to Montessori, but ideally, Montessori should be introduced at toddler-age, between the ages 18 and 36 months.

 A Montessori education will benefit your child most if you keep them in Montessori schools throughout their early educational experience, at the very least through Kindergarten.
 In fact, once your child starts at a Montessori school, they will no doubt be eager to continue with the Montessori program as long as possible, since it is student-focused — something that most students will embrace and greatly benefit from.

 Furthermore, if you’re looking for the best AMI Montessori school in North Cedar Park, you should know that Sapientia Montessori School and Cedar Park Montessori School are among the very few that offer an advanced and fully recognized Montessori Program for Elementary education.
 This program holds great congruence with educationally advanced, or gifted and talented children, who wish to pursue even higher levels learning through the Montessori Curriculum.

 If you’ve been on the lookout for an AMI Montessori accredited school in the North Austin, TX area, look no further.
-The best AMI Montessori school in North Austin, Texas is right here.
+The best AMI Montessori school in Central Texas is right here.
 Just contact us to learn more about all the wonderful educational opportunities we can provide your children.